freeradical13/freeradical13.github.io/index.md

 A single nucleotide base-pair where variation is found in at least 1% of a population of similar organisms is called a [Single Nucleotide Polymorphism][] (SNP).

-If the same codon is generated, the mutation is called a [silent mutation][].
-If a different codon is generated, the mutation is called a [missense mutation][].
-If a stop codon is generated, the mutation is called a [nonsense mutation][].
+A [silent mutation][] occurs when the new codon codes for the same amino acid.
+A [missense mutation][] mutation occurs when the new codon codes for a different amino acid.
+A [nonsense mutation][] occurs when the new codon is a stop codon.

 ### DNA Self-Modification